Pollution at Morgan's Point (Bermuda): Discovery of pollution

-In the decade since the pollution was discovered it has been left almost totally undisturbed.
-The base is very rarely opened to the public, and all talk of developing the lands has been stonewalled by the Government.
-The cave formation has kept the oil somewhat contained and the now abandoned base has not been opened to development for fear that the pollution may spread and have catastrophic costs.
+In 2002, a confidential report prepared by Bermuda’s Department of Environmental Protection (under the Ministry of the Environment) estimated that approximately 520,000 gallons of oil and several tons of untreated sewage had been discharged into Bassett’s Cave, located within the former base.
+The report also documented the presence of an additional 55,000 gallons of jet fuel located underground approximately 200 feet (61 metres) from the cave.

+The base, which had operated largely independently from local governance and infrastructure, reportedly lacked comprehensive waste disposal planning during its period of activity.
+Since the contamination was identified, remediation efforts have been limited, and access to the site has remained restricted.
+Due to concerns about the potential environmental risks posed by disturbing the cave system, particularly the possibility of spreading pollutants, proposed redevelopment of the area has been delayed or suspended.

+Current status

+As of the 2010s and 2020s, development plans for Morgan’s Point have been periodically discussed but remain contentious due to the environmental legacy of the former base.
+The site continues to be monitored, though no large-scale cleanup had been initiated as of the latest publicly available reports.

 Damage to the caves

 Often described as a "biodiversity hotspot", the isolation of these caves for thousands of years has led to the formation of 75 endemic stygobitic species (including 6 species of shrimp), 25 of which are considered critically endangered.
 Beyond their value as unique organisms, their total isolation provides an exceptional biological microcosm fit for study which could yield "unfathomed benefits", particularly in regards to the formation and evolution of moderately complex organisms.
 Bassett's Cave is now so heavily polluted that nothing lives in its water, but some people fear that unless the pollution is cleaned up it may spread further into the island's cave system and damage currently pristine habitats.

 The caves also serve as a geological record, detailing the formation of the islands since the end of the last ice age and the Pleistocene Epoch.
 The intricate systems, few of which have been explored and even fewer mapped, offer clues to Bermuda's geological past that may be forever erased should the oil spread deep into the caves.
 On an island infatuated with its heritage, the loss of its natural past would certainly be tragic.